Shulk97/dvorak-azerty/README.md

 ------

 This repository is an Azerty version of the project dvorak-qwerty (https://github.com/ZeptByteS/dvorak-qwerty).
-The project contains two layouts that replace Qwerty by Azerty and Dvorak by programmer dDvorak from by Roland Kaufmann (https://www.kaufmann.no/roland/dvorak/).
+The project contains two layouts that replace Qwerty by Azerty and Dvorak by programmer Dvorak from by Roland Kaufmann (https://www.kaufmann.no/roland/dvorak/).

 ------